 Early Years Foundation

-- Personal and Social Development
+- Personal, Social and Emotional Development

 - Physical Development

 The four specific areas, through which the three prime areas are strengthened and applied, are:

 In our school Jewish Studies forms the 8th area of learning, ensuring it is an integral part of the children’s learning and development.

 All staff involved with the EYFS aim to develop good relationships with all children, interacting positively with them and taking time to listen to them.
 At our school, the EYFS teachers takes overall responsibility for teaching and learning and academic progress for the children in their class.
 All staff take joint responsibility for the children’s welfare and ensure good communication between home and school.

 All areas of learning are taught through topic work and is linked to the needs of the children as well as to the Chagim and other areas of Jewish interest.